V0lk7/42_ft_turing/machine/unary_addition/README.md

 - **q2**: Second number traversal - moves right through the second number after converting '+' to '0', looking for the end of the tape
 - **q3**: Cleanup state - removes the last '0' from the tape to maintain the correct count after merging the two numbers
 - **HALT**: Accepting final state - computation completed successfully
+- **ERROR**: Rejecting final state - computation has stopped with an error

 ## How It Works